-My paintings are firmly rooted in the American tradition, concentrating on landscape and architectural subject matter.
+I am a realist painter in the American tradition, concentrating on landscape and architectural subject matter.
 Form and light play key roles in my work.
-The transient nature of light, particularly at sundown, intrigues me.
+The transient nature of light has always intrigued me.
 More than any other element, light determines the mood or atmosphere within a piece.
-I work primarily in oil on stretched canvas.

-While architecture has been an ongoing theme for my work, recently I have returned to landscape painting as a focus for my newest work.
-These canvases still rely on an architectural framework, but one found within a landscape setting.
+While architecture has been an ongoing theme for my work, recently I have returned to landscape painting.
+These canvases still rely on an architectural framework, but one found in nature rather than constructed by humans.
 They are derived from my travels around the country, and based on sketches and photographs completed on these journeys.
 Themes have included a less-traveled greenway near my home discovered during the early days of the Coronavirus pandemic, skyscapes adapted from the North Carolina countryside, and local architecture.

 - Kenneth Eugene Peters